federicoditirro/Catastrophe-Bond-Market-Scraper/README.md

 The script will begin scraping the Artemis Deal Directory, extracting the specified data points from each deal article.

 ### Output
-The scraped data will be automatically saved to an Excel file named Transactions_Chart.xlsx.
+The scraped data will be automatically saved to an Excel file named `Transactions_Chart.xlsx`.
 The scraper behaves as follows:

-If the Transactions_Chart.xlsx file already exists, the code will only open new deals and update the Excel sheet by adding new rows with transactions that have not been scraped yet (if any).
+If the `Transactions_Chart.xlsx` file already exists, the code will only open new deals and update the Excel sheet by adding new rows with transactions that have not been scraped yet (if any).
-If the Transactions_Chart.xlsx file does not exist, the code will create the file and scrape the last 1000 transactions from the Artemis directory.
+If the `Transactions_Chart.xlsx` file does not exist, the code will create the file and scrape the last 1000 transactions from the Artemis directory.
-Additionally, the Pricing_Chart.xlsx file shows regressions of spread on expected loss based on a set number of parameters.
+Additionally, the `Pricing_Chart.xlsx` file shows regressions of spread on expected loss based on a set number of parameters.

-## Customization
+## Customisation

 ### Specifying Data Points
-If you want to customize which data points are extracted, you can modify the scraper.py script.
+If you want to customize which data points are extracted, you can modify the `artemis_scraper.py` script.
 Locate the section where data is parsed and add or remove fields according to your needs.

 ## License
 This project is licensed under the MIT License.
 See the **LICENSE** file for more details.